caden-parajuli/parajulc-csci3390-final/README.md

   \mathrm{EMAR}(D^\*, \mu_D) = \frac{3 D^\*}{\mu_D}
 $$

 an estimated upper bound on our approximation ratio.
 If our graph is not adversarial and is such that PIVOT does better than a 3-approximation in expectation, our actual approximation ratio could be much better than this.
 The EMAR for PIVOT results is included in the results section below.
-Note that the EMAR is significantly better for the more dense datasets.

 ## Results